andreabellavia/andreabellavia.github.io/README.md

  - <a href="enar_bellavia.pdf">Decomposition of the Total Effect with Multiple Mediators and Interactions</a>, ENAR, March 2017

- - <a href="ARC_interaction_handout.pdf">Additive Interaction in Survival Analysis</a>, Stockholm, March 2015
+ - <a href="arc_interaction_handout.pdf">Additive Interaction in Survival Analysis</a>, Stockholm, March 2015

  - <a href="bicocca.pdf">Quantile Regression in Survival Analysis</a>, Milan, March 2015

 ## Teaching

-I am currently the primary instructor for the following courses:
+I am the primary instructor of the following courses:

 - Harvard T. H. Chan School of Public Health - BST223: Applied Survival Analysis
 - Harvard T. H. Chan School of Public Health - EH550: Statistical Methods for Environmental Mixtures